Boy George: Drug abuse and legal troubles

-Assault and false imprisonment conviction
+Assault and conviction

 On 5 December 2008, Boy George was convicted in Snaresbrook Crown Court, London, of the April 2007 assault and false imprisonment of Audun Carlsen, a Norwegian model and male escort, who initially stood for a photography session with Boy George.
 Carlsen claimed that he had been handcuffed to a wall fixture and beaten with a metal chain during their next meeting, although Boy George has always maintained that only the handcuffing was true and that he never beat Carlsen.
-His defence attorney presented the effects of his long-term drug use as a mitigating factor.
+Defence counsel presented the effects of his long-term drug use as a mitigating factor.
 On 16 January 2009, Boy George was sentenced to 15 months' imprisonment for these offences.
 He was initially incarcerated at HM Prison Pentonville in London, but was then transferred to HM Prison Highpoint North in Suffolk.
 He was given early release after four months on 11 May 2009.
 He was required to wear an ankle monitor and submit to a curfew for the remainder of his sentence.

-On 23 December 2009, while he was still on licensed release from prison following the conviction, Boy George had his request to appear on the seventh series of Celebrity Big Brother (to be broadcast on Channel 4) turned down by the Probation Service.
-Richard Clayton QC, representing the Probation Service, said Boy George's participation would pose "a high level of risk" to the service's reputation.
-Clayton argued that if he used the show to promote his status as a celebrity and earn "a lucrative sum of money" it could undermine public confidence in the criminal justice system.
+In December 2009, while still on licensed release from prison, Boy George made a request to the Probation Service that he be allowed to appear on the seventh series of Celebrity Big Brother (to be broadcast on Channel 4).
+His request was denied.
+Richard Clayton QC, representing the Probation Service, stated that Boy George's participation would pose "a high level of risk" to the service's reputation.
+Clayton argued that public confidence in the criminal justice system could be undermined if George earned "a lucrative sum" of money and used his appearance on the show to promote his status as a celebrity.

+Medical problems

+In 2014, Boy George suffered from a haemorrhaged polyp on his vocal cords, resulting in the cancellation of a Culture Club reunion tour.
+Several dates in Canada, the UK and the US were cancelled.
+Following months of resting his voice, spending some days in total silence, giving up coffee, and practicing vocal exercises, Boy George recovered without needing surgery.
+Afterwards, he was surprised to discover that his vocal range had become an octave lower than before, which he described as a "kind of rich tenor" and suitable for singing "a little bit of rock."